Are you a nut free school?

 No, we rent space in the basement, and we value and appreciate our relationship with the pastor and vestry.

-What is the difference between the 2 day program and 3 day program?
+What is the difference between the 2 Day Program, 3 Day Program, and the RSG Artisans Program?

 Our 2 day program is primarily focused on learning to become part of a classroom community.
 Our 2 day students have never been in school before.
 Learning to follow routines, working on the management of their emotions, and engaging in deep, meaningful play are the highlights of the 2 day program.
 It includes a story-time where children engage in author studies, songs, rhymes and community discussions.
 Students begin to form friendships and learn what it means to be a good friend.
 We often see children move from parallel play to social play during this school year.
 Our 2 day students will have the opportunity to do crafts as well as engage with art materials such as tempera and watercolour paint.
 This class is intended for children who will be finishing 2 years of preschool before continuing on to Kindergarten.